 Read a book

 Take some time out, sit and read your favourite book or magazine.
 Grab a snuggly blanket, and sit in a sunny window and enjoy a little warmth from the sun whilst reading your book.

 Get your hair done, buy yourself a new lipstick or go on a little shopping spree and update your wardrobe, its nice to treat yourself once in a while.
 If your anything like me, since having kids I rarely treat myself to anything new as the kids always need something.

 Take some time to relax, practice yoga or meditation.
 If that’s not your thing, simply sitting for 10 minutes and having some quiet time and focusing on your breathing can really help, also listening to music is a great way to unwind and relax.

 Document your day

 Keeping a dairy/ journal or simply writing a list are great ways to get your thoughts and feelings out of your head and down on paper.
-This will give you more focus on what’s most important in your day to day activities and help reduce stress.
-I suppose this is one of the reasons I love my blog, sometimes I have so many thoughts and ideas going around my head.
+This will give you more focus on what’s most important in your day to day activities and really help reduce stress.
+I suppose this is one of the reasons I love my blog, I have so many thoughts and ideas going around my head.
 Its a way in which I can get them down on paper, to express my views and feelings.
 I am not that great at it but its something I feel passionate about, its my little corner of the world that is just for me and is a way I can get creative.
 Self care is all about finding that one thing that makes you feel good about yourself.

 until next time